 Hotel brands are starting to better understand the importance of the guest experience to their success, but few are considering the customer journey in its entirety.

 In the reputation economy, the consumer’s voice is louder than ever.
 With just a few taps on their smartphones, they can compare room rates, check your hotel’s ratings and reviews, and make a purchase decision based on the experiences of other guests.
-When it’s so easy for your guests to share a positive or negative experience -- whether via social media, TripAdvisor, or other sites -- the impact of the guest experience becomes even greater.
+When it’s so easy for your guests to share a positive or negative experience—whether via social media, TripAdvisor, or other sites—the impact of the guest experience becomes even greater.
 Consider the financial implications of sub-par experiences1:

-For every five guests that have a negative experience with you, one of them will never stay with you again.
+- A poor experience decreases loyalty by 20%—meaning that, for every five guests that have a negative experience with you, one of them will never stay with you again.

 For brands that are delivering the service experiences guests expect, technology is playing a leading role.
 A key innovation is self-service using chatbots.
 This technology allows customers to communicate using chat and messaging through websites, apps, and social media.
 They are able to ask questions and engage in conversation with a bot, who uses natural language processing to understand and respond to what the customer needs, and finds answers within a deep-learning knowledgebase, business systems, and/or external sources.
 Interactions are intelligent, personalized, and feel a lot like interacting with a human agent.
 Using this technology, your brand would be able to provide consistent, effective service at a lower cost.

 When escalations to a live agent do need to happen, leading brands are making use of one-click escalation software that enables agents to pick up where the previous interaction left off.
-Guests can choose to communicate with a phone call or video chat, and agents have all the context on the back end -- they know who they’re talking to, what they have recently done on the website or app, when they last stayed at one of your hotels, records of previous communications, and so on.
+Guests can choose to communicate with a phone call or video chat, and agents have all the context on the back end—they know who they’re talking to, what they have recently done on the website or app, when they last stayed at one of your hotels, records of previous communications, and so on.
 The consistency of the guest experience can be maintained regardless of where and how guests choose to interact with your brand, resulting in an optimized customer journey.